-- It happens frequently in Call of Duty, when the theater's WWII.
+- It happens frequently to tanks in Call of Duty, when the theater's in WWII.
 In the first game they precede the grenade with a few bursts from a tommy gun for good measure.

 - In Mercenaries, you can hijack tanks this way.

 - Which causes some unfortunate Fridge Logic, as you'd assume the frag grenade would probably ruin in the inside... or at least make it very, very messy.
 Not to mention you can take the driver's sidearm and grenade on their chest multiple times, fail to put the grenade down the hatch, and have to do same thing all over again.

 - Part of the animation involves, at least some of the time, headbutting a guy wearing a helmet with your mohawked, bare-headed idiot.
 You also protect yourself from the blast through the open hatch by putting a finger in one ear.
 Mercenaries runs on action film rules.